rvarago/absent/README.md

 * Conan
 * Docker

 Note that Docker is only required if you want to run the tests inside a container.
-In that case you just need Make, since all the other requirements are shipped inside the docker image.
+In that case, you just need to have Make, since all the other requirements are shipped inside the docker image.
 Therefore for quick exploration and collaboration, it might be a good idea.

 ## Build